Peter Attia – Science of Longevity

 • Aerobic Efficiency which focuses on metabolic “base” (zone 2): improving mitochondrial function which is key to your ability to burn fat, reduce the risk of diabetes, and be able to sustain endurance.
 Cycling, running. and rowing are some of the best options for zone 2 workouts.

-• Anaerobic peak: High Intensity (zone 5): Builds your metabolic systems ability to handle peak exertion.
+• Anaerobic peak: High Intensity (zone 5): Builds your metabolic systems ability to handle peak exertion and grows VO2max.
 Often part of an high intensity interval (HIIT) protocol.

 Leave a Reply